-My first impression of this cheese is what a perfect match for spring!
-This beautifully garnished cheese is covered in rose petals, cornflower, marigold, lavender, parsley, marjoram, celery herb, oregano, lovage, savory, chive, fennel, chervil, onion and, let’s not forget, chili.
+What a perfect match for spring.
+This beautifully garnished cheese is covered with an aromatic combination of dried and pressed herbs and flowers, including rose petals, cornflower, marigold, lavender, parsley, marjoram, celery herb, oregano, lovage, savory, chive, fennel, chervil, onion and, let’s not forget, chili.
 At first, I was a little hesitant to inventory this cheese.
 Though the cheese was colorful and eye catching I feared that many might be more purist in nature and not be willing to try it.

 I couldn’t have been more wrong.
 People were immediately attracted to Alp Blossom and asked to try it.
 There was no hard sale here.
 The majority of people who tried it bought it.
 We only bought a single wheel to try and, to my dismay, we sold out in a few hours.